Skip to content

 Some PCs allow you to access Advanced Boot Options directly from the BIOS/UEFI firmware settings.

-• Restart your computer and press the designated key (F2, F12, Del, Esc) to enter BIOS/UEFI.
+• Restart your computer, then press the designated key (F2, F12, Del, or Esc) to enter BIOS/UEFI.

 • Look for an option like Advanced Startup or Recovery Mode.